agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Engaging work
 - Good Colleagues
 - Career that satisfies basic needs
 - Career that fits with rest of life

+Supportive conditions is not very important for me unless a career is known for screwing up health.

 ### Personal Fit

-What are your chances of excelling in that area? is defined by the personal fit.
+'What are your chances of excelling in that area?' is defined by the personal fit.

 ### Impact

 Number of lives saved is the ultimate variable we are interested in.
+This impact is the sum of lives saved in ETG, DW, Advocacy, and research when we choose a particular career path.

-### In total
+### Total

-The total can be computed per career path,x as follows:
+The total can be computed per career path, as follows:

-	$ (f1 x Career Capital +f2 x Impact +f3 x supportive conditions) *
+	$ (f1 x Career Capital +f2 x Impact +f3 x supportive conditions) x Personal fit
-	Personal fit

 f1, f2, f3 are weights for their respective variables.
 These values are decided by us based on how important that particular variable